wallarm/product-documentation/docs/ja/updating-migrating/native-node/node-artifact-versions.md

 ## All-in-one installer

-The all-in-one installer for the native node is used for [TCP traffic mirror analysis](../../installation/oob/tcp-traffic-mirror/deployment.md) and self-hosted node deployment with the [MuleSoft](../../installation/connectors/mulesoft.md), [CloudFront](../../installation/connectors/aws-lambda.md), and [Cloudflare](../../installation/connectors/cloudflare.md) connectors.
+The all-in-one installer for the Native Node is used for [TCP traffic mirror analysis](../../installation/oob/tcp-traffic-mirror/deployment.md) and self-hosted node deployment with the [MuleSoft](../../installation/connectors/mulesoft.md), [CloudFront](../../installation/connectors/aws-lambda.md), and [Cloudflare](../../installation/connectors/cloudflare.md) connectors.

 History of all-in-one installer updates simultaneously applies to it's x86_64 and ARM64 (beta) versions.